opinion

 Using signage, displays, bundles, planograms and more can make in-store marketing easy and fortify retailer/manufacturer relationships too.

 However, there is more to in-store marketing than simply having signs and posters on slatwalls.
-While not every store has the budget for large-scale promotions, there are affordable options that can help retailers make the most of their floor space with maximum effect and eye appeal, while enabling manufacturers to manage inventory flow better and control how their products look, feel and are sold on the floor.
+While not every store has the budget for large-scale promotions, there are affordable options that can help retailers make the most of their floor space with maximum effect and eye appeal, while enabling manufacturers to manage inventory flow more efficiently as well as control how their products are presented on the floor.
 Let’s review some strategic choices that can help shoppers more easily navigate the store and find what they’re looking for — or what they didn’t even know they wanted.

 Create timely, eye-catching displays